vagrant-smartos/vagrant-smartos-zones/README.md

 folders into the zone's file structure as seen by the global zone.
 For instance, `/vagrant` becomes `/zones/95fee2ea-ef89-423a-aed3-c2770fb5cadc/root/vagrant`.

+Currently the `vagrant rsync` command does not work with zone synced folders, though `vagrant rsync-auto` does work.

 ### NFS

 Pending.